Why Should You Localize Your Content in the Thai Market?

 5. Big language and culture barriers

 According to the EF English Proficiency Index, Thailand was ranked 89 out of 100 countries surveyed with 419.
 This score is considered “Very low proficiency”.
 That means if your company only uses English on your online presence or business documents, you might not reach as many audiences in the Thai market as you expected.
 Also, within the companies, while upper mid-top managers might be fluent in English, the rest might speak Thai only, making it quite challenging for your company to communicate freely.
 Needless to say, translating and localizing your content and important documents into the Thai language should be placed in high priority.

 Besides the language barrier, the rich culture of Thailand people might be a big obstacle for companies when entering the Thai market.
 The Thai population consists of a variety of different ethnic minorities including Cambodia, Lao, Indian, and Chinese people.
 On the one hand, the diverse demographic of the Thai market creates a huge advantage for foreign businesses with numerous groups of potential audiences.
-On the other hand, it poses a great threat if these companies do not pay attention to the culture factor.
+On the other hand, it poses a great threat if these companies do not pay attention to the cultural factor.
 For example, your companies will encounter various work ethics and styles when establishing business relationships or cultural conflicts while promoting a product.

-What you need is to research the country’s linguistic and behavioural specifics carefully.
+What you need is to research the country’s linguistic and behavioral specifics carefully.
 This is where you can use the help of localization professionals with deep knowledge about the Thai market and long experience in the localization industry.

 As a regional translation agency, GTE Localize provides comprehensive Thai translation services that bring you closer to Thai audiences.
 If you have any questions about this potential market or want a free quote for your Thai localization project, contact our localization consultants for more information.